-TM162 -- Extra parameters were specified at the end of command, string program_name encountered a problem communicating with the server_name server on behalf of one or more requests.
+${ m TM162}$ -- Extra parameters were specified at the end of command, string

+Extra characters (string) were specified in the TMF command. - USER program_name encountered a problem communicating with the server_name server on behalf of one or more requests.
 The problem is described in error_text.
 A reply of cancel aborts all requests that have encountered this problem.
 A reply of retry requeues all requests that encountered this problem and allocates more time for these requests to wait for the communication with the server_name server. - ADM